JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 * ktxOctreeContainerImage - ktx octree container image.
 See above regarding the format based on container processor type.
 * subtreeLengthForSubjobSplitting - this parameter applies only for the ktx processor and it tells the service how to split the job.
 The conversion process typically starts at a certain node and it performs tiff to ktx conversion for a specified number of levels.
 If you start a process at the root and convert all levels the job may take a while so if you want you have the option to parallelize it by going only for a limited number of levels from the root and start new jobs from all nodes at the level equal with the subtree depth.

-Note that the service invocation requires authentication so before you invoke it you need to obtain an JWS token from the authentication service.
+Note that the service invocation requires authentication so before you invoke it, you need to obtain an JWS token from the authentication service.

 ## Import Imagery